mattpontifex/Rmimic/README.md

 Super Function List
 ------------
-These functions mimic the overarching outputs of popular statistics software packages that lump together several related or inherently sequential tests.
+These functions mimic the overarching outputs of popular commercial statistics software packages that lump together several related or inherently sequential tests.